sharr100g/live-git/README.md

 git diff --STAGED : runs git diff between the staging area and the last known state git diff <HASH): compares HEAD with the commit <HASH>

+git restore --source <hash> <file> restore file to hash or head -git checkout <hash or head> <file> -- restores file to <hash or head>
+     ----- try to avoid the following ---
+     - git checkout <hash or head>: if you forget the file, you end up in detached state then run this command either of the following commands to correct it: git checkout main : got back to main git switch main: go back to main